 I value honesty more than any other trait in a human.
 I cannot respect disingenuous individuals who seek shortcuts to reach the pinnacle or deceive to receive what they want.
 If one cheats to obtain a 4.0 GPA or get accepted into a top school, what has he or she really accomplished?
-Did that person really obtain the 4.0 GPA or get into the top school?
+Did that person really obtain the 4.0 or get into the top school?
 However, society overemphasizes superficiality, which leads to an irrational desire to draw attention.

-Because my morals do not let me lie about even the smallest matter, I cannot understand why people feel vulnerable staying true to their personalities and believe they need to be mendacious to win.
+Because my morals do not let me lie about even the smallest matter, I cannot understand why people feel vulnerable staying true to themselves and believe they need to be mendacious to win.
 What do they gain by drawing fake attention?
 I shared these thoughts at church earlier this morning while volunteering, and everyone around surprisingly agreed with my views.
 As soon as I stopped talking, my pastor on stage talked about exactly what I had expressed on social media, especially Instagram and Facebook.
 Coincidental much?